rakanalh/remux/README.md

 - **Session persistence** -- sessions survive detach and server restarts.
 State auto-saves after structural changes and restores on startup.
 - **Folder organization** -- group sessions into named folders for better management.
 - **Modal input** -- Normal, Command, Visual, and Search modes.
 Keys pass through to the terminal in Normal mode; leader key enters Command mode.
-- **Which-key popup** -- after pressing the leader key, a popup shows available keybindings at each tree level (configurable timeout).
 - **Pane stacking** -- multiple panes can occupy the same screen position and cycle through like tabs within a split.
 - **Four layout algorithms** -- BSP, Master, Monocle, and Custom.
 Cycle with `Space` in Command mode.
 - **Two rendering styles** -- Zellij style (rounded box borders with pane names) and Tmux style (minimal dividers).
 Toggle with `g`.